 - Dependent must qualify for Educational Assistance with the Veteran Administration,

-Academic warnings are reported to the VA each term.
 If a student using VA educational benefits receives a Fourth Academic Warning, their benefits will be terminated at COCC and they will not be eligible for reinstatement for one calendar year, in accordance with the Academic Warning Policy.
 Please note: Students receiving federal financial aid are also bound by the Satisfactory Academic Progress (SAP) upheld by COCC's Financial Aid Office.

 For More Information and to Apply for VA Educational Benefits